phoudail/phoudail.github.io/_pages/teaching.md

 For any teaching inquiries, you can contact me through my instutitional e-mail philemon dot houdaille at univ-rennes.fr.

-# ASE
+# ASE - IDM

 The full page for the lecture is available [here](https://people.irisa.fr/Benoit.Combemale/course/esir/esir3/#esir3-si-s9-ase).
-I teach the practical lab sessions for this course for the 3rd year students of [ESIR](https://esir.univ-rennes.fr/en).
+I teach the practical lab sessions for this course for the 3rd year students of [ESIR](https://esir.univ-rennes.fr/en) as well as the Master 2 students of [ISTIC](https://istic.univ-rennes.fr/en).

 # V&V